otam-mato/istio/README.md

 ## Deployment Strategy

-1. We will use the [Terraform-based EKS Blueprints]() for Istio to deploy:
+1. We will use these official [Terraform-based EKS Blueprints]() for Istio to deploy:
-   - The EKS cluster
+   - EKS cluster
-   - Istio with Kiali, Jaeger, Prometheus and Grafana
+   - A service mesh based on Istio with integrated Kiali, Jaeger, Prometheus and Grafana.

 2. We will use V1 and V2 versions which were previously uploaded into this demo [DockerHub repository](https://hub.docker.com/repository/docker/montcarotte/fullstack_nodejs_mysql_demo/general)
    - V1 deployment which will host the version 1 of the app.